qiang-yi/GEOG476/lecture/lec10_layer_control.md

 var featurelayers = L.layerGroup([geojson,cities]).addTo(map);
 ```

+The above codes group the two layers into a layer group first and then add them to the map at one time.

 The point markers represent cities with >100k population.
 It would be interesting to express the size of the cities in the map.
 We can use proportional symbols to represent the population of the cities (you've done this in lecture 8).